HacklabJKL/email-to-matrix/README.md

 This repository has support for the following sources:

 * [Unifi-video](https://video.ui.com/) by Ubiquiti.
-Sends motion alerts with pictures to Matrix room.
+Sends motion alerts with pictures to a Matrix room.
 * [Asterisk voicemail](https://wiki.asterisk.org/wiki/display/AST/Voicemail).
-Sends voice mail message audio clips in Ogg Opus format to Matrix room.
+Sends voice mail message audio clips in Ogg Opus format to a Matrix room.
 * [Wordpress Contact Form 7](https://en.wordpress.org/plugins/contact-form-7/) by Takayuki Miyoshi.
 Sends contact form data to a Matrix room as a table.

 The principle is the same: Your email server's pipe transport runs the